NVIDIA/bare-metal-manager-core/book/src/sites/remote_access.md

 ```
 ssh -fND 8888 <jumphost>
 ```
-This start ssh and once authenticated drops into the background.
+This starts ssh and once authenticated drops into the background.
 * -f run ssh in the background
 * -N do not run a command on the jump host (its not allowed anyway)
 * -D start the socks proxy on the specified local port